Frequently asked questions

 Am I guaranteed a study permit if I receive a PAL?

 Receiving a PAL does not guarantee study permit approval.
-Study permit applicants must still meet all the requirements for a study permit to be issued.
+Applicants must still meet IRCC's requirements and study permit applications will be reviewed by IRCC for a decision.

 -